sh1ura/USB-DAC-with-interactive-Parametric-EQ/README.md

   - SETTINGS (save settings to flash or restore factory settings)
 * Top-Right and Bottom-Right buttons increase / decrease values (except SETTINGS mode)

+Please see the movies at https://youtu.be/eDUhabNW9hQ for operation.

 ## Limitations and tips

 * When the settings are saved to flash memory, the sound card stops (the board reboots)